 - a.
 "In the spring of 2000, Harrington was given a test by Dr. Lawrence Farwell.
 The test is based on a 'P300 effect'." - b.
 "The P-300 effect has been recognized for nearly twenty years." - c.
 "The P-300 effect has been subject to testing and peer review in the scientific community." - d.
 "The consensus in the community of psycho-physiologists is that the P300 effect is valid." - e.
 "The evidence resulting from Harrington's 'Brain Fingerprinting' test was discovered after the verdict.
-It is newly discovered."

-40. The first trial court to perform the gatekeeping function in regard to Brain evidence.
+It is newly discovered." - 40.
+The first trial court to perform the gatekeeping function in regard to Brain Fingerprinting has determined the test to be sufficiently reliable to merit admission into evidence.
 This is an achievement that has consistently eluded every form of polygraphy for decades, and it is based on a common perception in the relevant scientific